seanfdnn/ergodox-layout/readme.md

 * Fixed a few issues in the finger-stats calculation.
 * The tool now also timestamps and saves all input lines to a logfile, which it loads on start, allowing one to continue the collection after upgrading the tool.

+### Tools

+* Added a new tool, `tools/layer-notify` that listens to layer change events on the HID console, and pops up a notification on layer changes.

 ## v1.6